Roche says will buy U.S. maker of prenatal Down syndrome test

+* Sanofi genzyme - announced positive new six-year investigational data from post-hoc analysis of extension study of lemtrada (alemtuzumab)

-ZURICH Roche said on Tuesday it will acquire San Jose, CA-based Ariosa Diagnostics, Inc., a molecular diagnostics firm which makes a prenatal test to assess the risk of Down syndrome and other genetic abnormalities.
+ZURICH Dec 2 Roche said on Tuesday it will acquire San Jose, CA-based Ariosa Diagnostics, Inc. , a molecular diagnostics firm which makes a prenatal test to assess the risk of Down syndrome and other genetic abnormalities.

 Financial details of the deal were not disclosed.